Capwell-Studios/CS-Missions/README.md

-# CS-Modpack

-Welcome, this is the Capwell Studios GitHub Page.
+# Capwell Studios Mission Pack

-*** All content is Copyright 2016 Capwell Studios. ***

-Only use this content with the sole purpose of being apart of the Capwell Studios Community, based here: http://www.capwell.co.uk/
+This contains all missions that the Capwell Studios Community uses for gameplay, all missions are owned by the creator and are given to Capwell Studios upon submission.